 (1) These Procedures are intended to give effect to the uniform implementation of the Academic Promotions Policy.

-(19) Each applicant will be advised of the Vice Chancellor's decision in writing and a copy will be forwarded to the relevant Head of School/Director.
-With due respect for the confidentiality of the proceedings, the Chair or nominee will provide verbal feedback to applicants as soon as possible, with the HR Services representative and the applicant's supervisor in attendance.
+(18) Each applicant will be advised of the Vice Chancellor's decision in writing and a copy will be forwarded to the relevant Head of School/Director.
+With due respect for the confidentiality of the proceedings, the Chair or nominee will provide verbal guidance to applicants as soon as possible following the promotion interview, with the HR Services representative and the applicant's supervisor in attendance.